Mesolimbic pathway

-The mesolimbic pathway, sometimes referred to as the reward pathway, is a dopaminergic pathway in the brain.
+The mesolimbic pathway, sometimes is referred to as the reward pathway, is a dopaminergic pathway in the brain.
 The pathway connects the ventral tegmental area in the midbrain to the ventral striatum of the basal ganglia in the forebrain.
 The ventral striatum includes the nucleus accumbens and the olfactory tubercle.

 The release of dopamine from the mesolimbic pathway into the nucleus accumbens regulates incentive salience (e.g. motivation and desire for rewarding stimuli) and facilitates reinforcement and reward-related motor function learning; it may also play a role in the subjective perception of pleasure.
 The dysregulation of the mesolimbic pathway and its output neurons in the nucleus accumbens plays a significant role in the development and maintenance of an addiction.